-The Comprehensive Economic Development Strategy (CEDS) forms the base upon which the total area action plan will be programmed during the next five years 2012-2017.
+The Comprehensive Economic Development Strategy (CEDS) forms the basis upon which the total area action plan will be programmed during the next five years (2012-2017).
 The commission has received and discussed various recommendations from its subcommittees concerning both positive and negative features of the area's overall economy.
-General assumptions about economic trends in Imperial County were identified and goals were developed to carry forward what is considered an aggressive program designed to enhance, enrich, and generally improve the overall economic conditions of the area.
+General assumptions about economic trends in Imperial County were identified and goals were developed to carry forward that which is considered an aggressive program designed to enhance, enrich, and generally improve the overall economic conditions of the area.